COVID-19 - Information for health professionals

 Key reminders for general practice

 - All doctors requesting COVID-19 testing must provide a patient mobile number on the pathology slip.
 GPs should also indicate on the form if the patient is a health or aged care worker in order to expedite their test result.
-The Department of Health and Human Services is working towards automating systems as much as possible and this is an important step.

 - Medical practitioners seeking advice about COVID-19 (outside of testing and notification procedures) can call 1300 651 160 and choose the ‘Specialist Medical Advice’ option.
 Pending demand, you may be asked to leave a message for return phone call.

-- The Quick Reference Guide and the Guidelines for Health Services and Practitioners download as word documents and are updated live by DHHS.
+- The Quick Reference Guide and the Guidelines for Health Services and Practitioners download as Word documents and are updated live by DHHS.
 Please ensure you are using the latest version.